Skip to main content

 14. Can I resubmit an earlier, unsuccessful NIH Director's Transformative Research application?

-Yes, you may submit a previously unfunded application as long as the previous study section review is complete and the summary statement has been released.
+Yes.
+You may submit a previously unfunded application as long as the previous study section review is complete and the summary statement has been released.
 NIH policy does not limit the number of times you can resubmit an application with essentially the same content and scope as an earlier application.
-However, it would be wise to address reviewer comments and concerns before resubmitting an application.
+However, it would be wise to address reviewer comments and concerns before submitting the idea again.

 Application & Submission